nvonpentz/go-blockchain/README.md

 If the block is valid, it is added to the of seen blocks, and forwards it to all of its connections.
 Blocks are validated in the `isValidNextBlock` function in `block.go`.

 There is a special circumstance in which a valid block is sent to your node, but your node does not recognize it as valid, because this blocks index is more than one ahead than the block at the tip of your node's blockchain.
 This creates a bad scenario in which your node will mark the block as invalid, and add it to it's list of seen blocks.
-So even if you were to eventually receive intermediate blocks between your node's tip and this block, your node would could never assimilate it, as it has discarded the block.
+So even if you were to eventually receive intermediate blocks between your node's tip and this block, your node could never assimilate it, as it has discarded the block.

 The solution used in this blockchain is to send a request for the entire blockchain to the node who sent a block whose index is more than one greater than your nodes highest block.
 In this case, your node will validate the entire chain, and if it is all valid, replace its current chain with the one received from its peers.
 This is why the `Sender` field is included in the `blockWrapper`, in order to request entire blockchains from nodes who send a block which appears to be invalid, but might be valid in the context of the sending node's blockchain.